Planarian: Regeneration

 The organism itself does not have to be completely cut into separate pieces for the regeneration phenomenon to be witnessed.
 In fact, if the head of a planarian is cut in half down its center, and each side retained on the organism, it is possible for the planarian to regenerate two heads and continue to live.

 Researchers, including those from Tufts University in the U.S., sought to determine how microgravity and micro-geomagnetic fields would affect the growth and regeneration of planarian flatworms, Dugesia japonica.
 They discovered that one of the amputated fragments sent to space regenerated into a double-headed worm.
 The majority of such amputated worms (95%) did not do so, however.
 An amputated worm regenerated into a double-head worm after spending five weeks aboard the International Space Station (ISS) – though regeneration of amputated worms as double-headed heteromorphosis is not a rare phenomenon unique to a microgravity environment.
-Double-headed planaria regenerates can be induced by exposing amputated fragments to electrical fields.
+Double-headed planarian regenerates can be induced by exposing amputated fragments to electrical fields.
 Electrical field exposure with opposite polarity can induce a planarian with two tails.
-Double-headed planaria regenerates can also be induced by treating amputated fragments with pharmacological agents that alter levels of calcium, cyclic AMP, and protein kinase C activity in cells, as well as by genetic expression blocks (interference RNA) to the canonical Wnt/β-Catenin signalling pathway.
+Double-headed planarian regenerates can also be induced by treating amputated fragments with pharmacological agents that alter levels of calcium, cyclic AMP, and protein kinase C activity in cells, as well as by genetic expression blocks (interference RNA) to the canonical Wnt/β-Catenin signalling pathway.